This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I prevent an elevated INR?

 - Eat the same amount of vitamin K daily to keep your INR stable.
 Vitamin K changes how your blood clots and affects your INR.
 Vitamin K is found in green leafy vegetables, broccoli, grapes, and other foods.
-Ask your caregiver for more information about what to eat when you have an elevated INR.
+Ask your healthcare provider for more information about what to eat when you have an elevated INR.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking can affect the way your blood clots.
 Ask for information if you need help quitting.